 The Internet of Things has found its way to the city streets.
 Leuven MindGate participates in Leuven's Smart City project, where data and urban renewal are combined to increase sustainable living, working, studying in and around Leuven.
 A crucial step in Leuven's goal to become climate neutral by 2030.

 Leuven is a historical city with an industrial past and a clean and healthy, tech-driven future.
-The industrial revolution brought many factories and breweries to Leuven and up to this day Leuven still houses the world's largest brewer: AB-InBev.
+The industrial revolution brought many factories and breweries to Leuven and up to this day Leuven still houses the world's largest brewery: AB-InBev.

 In 2016, the city of Leuven rounded up several members of Leuven MindGate to use smart technologies for sustainable, healthy living and moving in and around the city.

-Population growth in the Leuven region is above average.
-As a result, traffic has also increased, causing congestions.
 New technology and smart solutions are part of the solution for local governments across the globe.
 A sustainable modal shift is necessary in order to guarantee livability and accessibility.

 The Smart City project aims to focus on these five themes: